• Skip to primary navigation

 All in, this project cost me just under $70, and that is because I had to buy things like painters tape, rags, and a protective tarp (since the ones I already had are still packed away from the move).
 If you already have these items, your project cost will be less.

-How to Limewash a Stone Fireplace
+How to Limewash Stone

 First, make sure to protect surrounding surfaces with a tarp and painters tape.